huaweicodelabs/IAP/readme.md

 ### Hardware Requirements
 * A computer (desktop or laptop)
-* A Huawei phone used for running the app with HUAWEI IAP integrated.
+* A phone used for running the app with HUAWEI IAP integrated.
-* A data cable used for conneting the computer to the Huawei phone.
+* A data cable used for conneting the computer to the phone.

 ### Software Requirements
-* Android Studio 3.0 or later
+* JDK version: 1.8 or later
-* Java SDK 1.7 or later
+* Android Studio version: 3.6.1 or later
-* HMS（APK）3.0.0.300 or later
+  - minSdkVersion: 19 or later
+  - targetSdkVersion: 30 (recommended)
+  - compileSdkVersion: 30 (recommended)
-* HMS SDK 3.0.0.300 or later
+  - Gradle version: 5.4.1 or later (recommended)

 ## Installation